reith/eselect-net/README.md

 There is _eselect-net_ package in [mv overlay](https://cgit.gentoo.org/user/mv.git) made and maintained by Martin Väth.

-Also you can manually install it by dropping `net.eselect` file into `/usr/share/eselect/modules` and creating these directories:
+Also you can install it manually by make:

-	/etc/eselect/net/devs
-	/etc/eselect/net/conf.d
+	make prefix=/usr